 - What is the maximum allowable security deposit?

 The security deposit cannot exceed one month’s rent.
 (MGL c.186 § 15B(1)(b)(iii))

 - Are security deposits required to earn interest?

 Yes.
 If the tenancy lasts for over a year, the landlord must pay either the amount of interest paid by the bank on the deposit or if the landlord doesn’t deposit the security deposit in a bank, 5% interest annually.
+It must be paid over to tenant each year.
 (MGL c.186 § 15B(3)(b))